ComScore

 • Time Commitment: 10 minutes

-We don’t throw around the “P” word lightly, but it’s hard to beat a spring-ready combination of asparagus, artichokes, radishes and mint.
-The lemon-Champagne vinaigrette is simple to make but ties everything together.
+I don’t throw around the “P” word lightly, but it’s hard to beat a spring-ready combination of asparagus, artichokes, radishes and mint.
+The lemon-Champagne vinaigrette is simple to make but ties everything together (and sounds downright fancy, if you ask me).

 30. Carrot Arugula Salad with Fig, Goat Cheese and Avocado